 Romania has a wild brown bear population of around 6,000.
 According to a report from the Wilderness Society, there were 11 fatal bear attacks in Romania between 2000 and 2015.

 However, as their numbers increase, the rate of wild bears attacking humans is rising.
 In 2019 alone, Romania saw 6 fatal brown bear attacks.

 Half of 92 Bear Attacks in North America Involved a Dog.
-(ABS News)
+(CBC News)